soc/soc.me/_languages/stop-using-angle-brackets-for-generics.md

 Many languages that were created without Generics in mind had trouble adding generics later on, as all pairs of brackets – `(` and `)`, `{` and `}`, `[` and `]` – were already put to use.

-`<` and `>`, used in as binary comparison operators (and in binary bitshift operators) were usually the only symbols left in the grammar that are practical to overload with a new, different meaning.
+`<` and `>`, used in binary operators for comparisons and bitshifts, were usually the only symbols left in the grammar that are practical to overload with a new, different meaning.

 That's pretty much the only reason why `<>` started to be used as generics in the first place.